In order to practice speaking even without a teacher or a conversation partner, turn virtually any study time into speaking practice.

 Too early to practice speaking?

-A common advice you hear from polyglots is that you should speak from day 1.
+A piece of common advice you hear from polyglots is that you should practice speaking from day 1.
 This is the one that separates successful from unsuccessful learners.
 You have to speak it from Day 1.
 You can’t wait until you’re ‘ready’ because that ready day will never come.

 Traditionally, we imagine learning a language for years and then finally being ‘ready’ after learning so many words and rules.
 That day will never come.
 On the contrary, it is by practicing speaking that you learn how to speak.
 And it also improves other important skills like listening, reading, and writing.